-Over the years, patients with COPD become less and less able to do even modest exercise without developing dyspnea.
-Dyspnea is the most frequently reported symptom in patients with moderate and severe COPD.
-The degree of dyspnea is self-reported by the patient, similar to pain levels.
-The symptom burden for patients with COPD can be compared to the symptom burden of lung cancer patients.
-It comes from a mix of three sensations:
+Over the years, patients with COPD become less and less able to perform even modest exercise without developing dyspnea.
+Dyspnea is the most frequently reported symptom in patients with moderate and severe COPD, reported by >40% of such patients.
+The degree of dyspnea, as measured by the modified measured Medical Research Council (mMRC) Breathlessness Scale, is self-reported by the patient, similar to pain levels (see table below).